groknut/local-llm-notepad/README.md

 Double‑click the EXE on any Windows computer.
 First launch caches the model into RAM; subsequent prompts stream instantly.

 Need another model?
-Use File ▸ Select Model… and point to a different GGUF.(Feel free to keep multiple models in the same folder—LLM Notepad remembers your last pick.)
+Use File ▸ Select Model… and point to a different GGUF.